Huffman Coding

 2- While the queue is not empty, pick two elements from the queue front, and create a parent node with these two as child nodes.
 The frequency of the parent node is the sum of these two nodes.
 Add this node to the priority queue.

-Consider the following example for better understanding.
+Consider the following example for a better understanding.
 Suppose we have characters p, q, r, s, and t with frequencies 4, 6, 7, 7, and 16.

 Now, build the binary tree: